Carolyn Ansari

 Carolyn Ansari (born 29 December 2000) is an American tennis player.

-Ansari has a career-high singles ranking by the Women's Tennis Association (WTA) of 414, achieved on 13 October 2025.
+Ansari has a career-high singles ranking by the Women's Tennis Association (WTA) of 249, achieved on 10 August 2026.
 She also has a career-high doubles ranking by the WTA of 426, achieved on 27 February 2023.
+Ansari has won four singles titles and five doubles titles on the ITF Women's World Tennis Tour.

-Ansari won the biggest title of her career-to-date at the 2022 Pelham Racquet Club Pro Classic, where she won the doubles title partnering Ariana Arseneault.
+Ansari won the biggest title of her career-to-date at the 2022 Pelham Racquet Club Pro Classic, where she won the doubles title, partnering with Ariana Arseneault.

 Ansari attends college at Auburn University.